Hans van der Louw

-General Hans van der Louw is a two-star general in the Royal Netherlands Army and the former commander of 43 Gemechaniseerde (Mechanized) Brigade. since 1 January 2014 he's the Chief of the Military House of the King.
-As chief of the Military House of der Louw is also the adjutant-general of the King.
+General Hans van der Louw is a two-star general in the Royal Netherlands Army and the former commander of 43 Gemechaniseerde (Mechanized) Brigade.
+From 1 January 2014 to 1 January 2018 he served as the Chief of the Military House of the King.
+As chief of the Military House of der Louw was also the adjutant-general of the King.